korchasa/awesome-chatgpt/README.md

 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) (★15165 Jupyter Notebook) - FinGPT is an open-source project that provides a large language model specifically designed for financial applications.
 - [AI4Finance-Foundation/FinRobot](https://github.com/AI4Finance-Foundation/FinRobot) (★2537 Jupyter Notebook) - FinRobot is an open-source AI agent platform designed for advanced financial analysis using large language models.
 - [AIHawk-FOSS/Auto_Jobs_Applier_AI_Agent](https://github.com/AIHawk-FOSS/Auto_Jobs_Applier_AI_Agent) (★23738 Python) - Auto_Jobs_Applier_AI_Agent is an AI-powered tool designed to automate the job application process, helping users apply for jobs more efficiently.
-- [AirCodeLabs/documate](https://github.com/AirCodeLabs/documate) (★0 TypeScript) - Documate is an open-source tool that allows users to embed AI chat dialog into documentation sites, providing instant answers based on the site's content.
 - [Anil-matcha/Awesome-GPT-Store](https://github.com/Anil-matcha/Awesome-GPT-Store) (★1466 ) - Awesome GPT Store is a curated collection of specialized Custom GPT chatbots designed for various user tasks.
 - [Anil-matcha/ChatPDF](https://github.com/Anil-matcha/ChatPDF) (★1464 Python) - ChatPDF allows users to engage in conversations with PDF documents, providing instant answers and document summarizations through AI.
 - [ChatGPTNextWeb/NextChat](https://github.com/ChatGPTNextWeb/NextChat) (★81799 TypeScript) - NextChat offers a cross-platform AI assistant with a user-friendly web interface, supporting multiple AI models.
 - [FunAudioLLM/CosyVoice](https://github.com/FunAudioLLM/CosyVoice) (★11726 Python) - CosyVoice is a multi-lingual large voice generation model providing complete inference, training, and deployment capabilities.
 - [Guru322/GURU-Ai](https://github.com/Guru322/GURU-Ai) (★1101 JavaScript) - GURU Ai is an artificial intelligence project designed to offer complex functionalities in a simple manner.
 - [IntelligenzaArtificiale/Free-Auto-GPT](https://github.com/IntelligenzaArtificiale/Free-Auto-GPT) (★2497 Python) - The Free Auto GPT is an open-source project that offers an autonomous AI agent capable of performing tasks independently without the need for paid APIs.
-- [Kav-K/GPTDiscord](https://github.com/Kav-K/GPTDiscord) (★0 Python) - GPTDiscord is a comprehensive GPT-3 interface for Discord that enhances user interactions with features like AI moderation, image generation, and custom knowledge bases.
-- [KeJunMao/ai-anything](https://github.com/KeJunMao/ai-anything) (★0 Vue) - AI Anything is a platform that enables anyone to create their own ChatGPT tools with ease.
 - [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) (★37249 Python) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.
-- [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) (★0 JavaScript) - AnythingLLM is an open-source application that allows users to interact with various LLMs while managing documents and user permissions.
 - [OpenGVLab/Ask-Anything](https://github.com/OpenGVLab/Ask-Anything) (★3179 Python) - Ask-Anything is a chatbot framework that combines video understanding with various language models including ChatGPT.
 - [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) (★58660 Python) - Open Interpreter is a natural language interface for executing commands and programming locally.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) (★37503 TypeScript) - Quivr is a generative AI-powered personal productivity assistant that helps users manage and interact with their documents and applications.
 - [SamurAIGPT/EmbedAI](https://github.com/SamurAIGPT/EmbedAI) (★2802 JavaScript) - EmbedAI is a private QnA chatbot app that allows users to interact with their documents securely and offline using the power of local large language models.
 - [SamurAIGPT/Open-Custom-GPT](https://github.com/SamurAIGPT/Open-Custom-GPT) (★1621 JavaScript) - Open Custom GPT is a no-code platform that allows users to create and embed custom GPT instances on their websites using the Assistant API.
 - [ShareGPT4Omni/ShareGPT4Video](https://github.com/ShareGPT4Omni/ShareGPT4Video) (★1045 Python) - ShareGPT4Video is an advanced implementation focused on improving video comprehension and generation using enhanced AI-generated captions.
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) (★0 TypeScript) - Quivr is a personal productivity assistant that uses Generative AI to allow users to chat with their documents and applications.
 - [TBXark/ChatGPT-Telegram-Workers](https://github.com/TBXark/ChatGPT-Telegram-Workers) (★3617 JavaScript) - ChatGPT-Telegram-Workers enables users to easily deploy their own Telegram ChatGPT bot on Cloudflare Workers.
 - [THUDM/WebGLM](https://github.com/THUDM/WebGLM) (★1583 Python) - WebGLM is an efficient web-enhanced question answering system aimed at improving the accuracy and engagement of responses.
 - [TencentQQGYLab/AppAgent](https://github.com/TencentQQGYLab/AppAgent) (★5574 Python) - AppAgent is a multimodal agent framework based on LLM for operating smartphone applications through mimicked human interactions.
 - [Upsonic/gpt-computer-assistant](https://github.com/Upsonic/gpt-computer-assistant) (★5776 Python) - GCA is an open-source AI agent framework to automate computer tasks across multiple operating systems.
 - [adrianhajdin/project_openai_codex](https://github.com/adrianhajdin/project_openai_codex) (★1336 JavaScript) - The project offers a buildable and deployable ChatGPT AI application to assist developers in coding.
 - [ai-shifu/ChatALL](https://github.com/ai-shifu/ChatALL) (★15622 JavaScript) - ChatALL allows users to chat concurrently with multiple AI bots to find the best responses.
-- [akshata29/entaoai](https://github.com/akshata29/entaoai) (★0 TypeScript) - The project allows users to chat and ask questions about their enterprise data using OpenAI services.
 - [anc95/ChatGPT-CodeReview](https://github.com/anc95/ChatGPT-CodeReview) (★4180 JavaScript) - A GitHub bot that uses ChatGPT to conduct automatic code reviews on pull requests.
 - [arc53/DocsGPT](https://github.com/arc53/DocsGPT) (★15425 Python) - DocsGPT is an AI-powered chatbot designed to assist users in retrieving information from project documentation.
-- [aschmelyun/subvert](https://github.com/aschmelyun/subvert) (★0 PHP) - Subvert is a tool that generates subtitles, summaries, and chapters from videos in seconds using OpenAI's technologies.
-- [bionic-gpt/bionic-gpt](https://github.com/bionic-gpt/bionic-gpt) (★0 Rust) - BionicGPT is an on-premise replacement for ChatGPT, enabling users to harness generative AI while ensuring data confidentiality and security.
 - [botpress/botpress](https://github.com/botpress/botpress) (★13359 TypeScript) - Botpress is an open-source platform for building and deploying GPT/LLM-based chatbots and assistants.
 - [casibase/casibase](https://github.com/casibase/casibase) (★3181 JavaScript) - Casibase is an open-source AI knowledge database that features a web UI and supports multiple AI models.
 - [cogentapps/chat-with-gpt](https://github.com/cogentapps/chat-with-gpt) (★2343 TypeScript) - Chat with GPT is an open-source, ChatGPT application providing customization features and voice integration